Key takeaways

 | Individual / sole proprietor (no LLC) | Freelancer's legal name | SSN or ITIN | Any deliverable address; commercial preferred for privacy |

-| Single-member LLC (disregarded entity) | Freelancer's legal name (NOT the LLC name) | SSN or freelancer's EIN | LLC business address (matches Articles of Organization) |
+| Single-member LLC (disregarded entity) | Freelancer's legal name (NOT the LLC name) | SSN or freelancer's EIN | Any deliverable address; using the LLC's business address keeps records consistent across IRS, bank, and client files |

 | Single-member LLC (taxed as S-corp) | LLC name | LLC's EIN | LLC business address |